Are you looking to host your blog? Overwhelmed by all the different blog hosting services?

 The key is not to fall into the trap of your hosting providers’ free 24/7 support claim.
-Before you choose a hosting provider, take a due diligence on what modes of support they offer throughout the day.
+Before you choose a hosting provider, do your research on what modes of support they offer throughout the day.

-Beware of those web hosting companies who advertise 24/7 support, but only provides email support throughout the day.
-Offering only email support throughout the day doesn’t make sense because it normally takes about 24 hours to get an email request to be resolved.
+Beware of those web hosting companies who advertise 24/7 support, but only provide email support throughout the day.
+Offering only email support throughout the day doesn’t make sense because it normally takes about 24 hours to get an email request resolved.
 You’ll need to ensure that 24/7 support is offered for free via phone and live chat as well.

-Make sure your hosting provider offers extensive documentation that helps you walk you through every aspect of web hosting.
-With an extensive knowledge base, you don’t have to waste your time on live chat support because you can easily discover the solutions by doing a quick search.
+Make sure your hosting provider offers extensive documentation that helps walk you through every aspect of web hosting.
+With an extensive knowledge base, you won’t have to waste your time on live chat support because you can easily discover the solutions on your own by doing a quick search.

 The refund policy is another factor you should look at.
-Most blog hosting providers offer at least 30-day money back guarantee to try their hosting service risk free.
+Most blog hosting providers offer at least a 30-day money back guarantee to try their hosting service risk-free.

-Keep in mind that there are some hosting companies that charge absurdly high cancellation fees, so our advice is to avoid those at all costs.
+Keep in mind that there’re some hosting companies that charge absurdly high cancellation fees, so our advice is to avoid those providers at all costs.

-To host your blog, you can find a few different hosting options.
-This can be overwhelming especially when you’re just starting out.
-Let’s take a look at different blog hosting options.
+To host your blog, you’ll find a few different hosting options available.
+This can be overwhelming, especially when you’re just starting out.
+Let’s take a look at the different blog hosting options:

 Free Blog Hosting:

 Of course, you can start a blog on a free blogging platform, like Blogger or WordPress.com.
-But these free platforms come with a lot of restrictions that keep you from growing.
+But these free platforms come with a lot of restrictions that keep you from growing, like:

-- No full control: Free blogging platforms don’t give you full control over your blog.
+- Lack of control: Free blogging platforms don’t give you full control over your blog.

-- No guarantee: Your blog’s host can take down your blog for any reason without your consent.
+- No guarantees: Your blog’s host can take down your blog for any reason without your consent.
 Because you don’t pay for it, you don’t own it.

 - Limited customizability: With a free platform, your ability to customize the way your blog looks will be limited.
-Plus, you can’t add as many as features as you could just like you add it to
+Plus, you can’t add as many as features as you’d like either.

-On the flip side, with a hosted platform, you can do whatever you want on your blog and you get endless possibilities to monetize and customize it.
+On the flip side, with a hosted platform, you can do whatever you want on your blog and you have endless possibilities to monetize and customize it.

 Shared Blog Hosting

-Shared hosting is the best hosting option for those who are just starting out with a new blog.
-Although it’s the cheapest option, it comes with the complete set of features you’ll ever need from your hosting provider to get your blog up and running.
+Shared hosting is the best hosting option for those who’re just starting out with a new blog.
+Although it’s the cheapest option, it comes with all the features you’ll ever need from your hosting provider to get your blog up and running.

-With a shared hosting server, resources are shared with other websites that are hosted on the same server.
-This is how hosting companies keep the costs low while making profit out of their business.
+With a shared hosting server, resources are shared with other websites that’re hosted on the same server.
+This is how hosting companies keep the costs low while earning a profit from their business.

 While most shared hosting plans claim to offer unlimited bandwidth, the reality is that you’ll have usage restrictions and are required to adhere to their terms of service.
 However, in most cases, their disk space and bandwidth are sufficient enough for running a blog with low traffic volume.

-And, when you exceed the bandwidth, you’ll be notified about it so that you can upgrade to VPS or any other higher plans to run your blog smoothly.
+And, when you exceed the bandwidth, you’ll be notified about it so that you can upgrade to VPS, or any other higher-level plans, to run your blog smoothly.